 ‘It was stifling in that place’: Atomic Golf faces complaints over west-facing venue

-The off-Strip venue at the Strat currently has no way to cool golfing bays, lays off workers.
+The off-Strip venue at the Strat, which has laid off workers, is dealing with online complaints.
+Sources say it has no way to cool its golfing bays.

 Jonathan Garcia and his girlfriend decided to visit the newly opened Atomic Golf just off the Las Vegas Strip during a recent visit to the city after seeing videos on social media showcasing the venue, but he said his expectations didn’t match the reality.